TIGRLab/TIGRSlurm-Docs/README.md

 #SBATCH --time=00:20:00
 ```

 Intuitively, this seems like a fairly large job, and it is.
-One might *expect* to get access to 16 of the lab's 32 machines, since we asked for 8 cores per job, and lab machines generally donate approximately half of their resources, and 16 of the lab's machines have 16 or more CPU cores.
+One might *expect* to get access to 16 of the lab's 32 machines, since we asked for 8 cores per job, and **lab machines generally donate half of their resources**, and 16 of the lab's machines have 16 or more CPU cores.

-In reality, though, you would only get 8 machines, because via the `mem-per-cpu` directive, you're also asking for machines willing to donate *at least* 32GB of RAM, and not all 16 core machines have that much memory.
+In reality, though, you would only get 8 machines, because via the `mem-per-cpu` directive, you're *also* asking for machines willing to donate *at least* 32GB of RAM, and not all 16 core machines have that much memory.

 The same would implicity hold true if we used the directive `gres`.
 With: